Identify birds of prey

 Golden eagle

-Where: Upland areas and glens in Scotland.
+Where: Upland areas and glens in north and west of Scotland.

 Barn owl